Negotiating a collective agreement

 • the trade unions recognised as the general national representatives or the sectoral representatives.

 They may allow or refuse, by unanimous decision, other unions to join the negotiation committee.
-In any case, a copy of their decision must be sent to the Minister of Labour and Employment as well as to the Inspectorate of Labour and Mines (ITM);
+In any case, a copy of their decision must be sent to the Minister of Labour as well as to the Inspectorate of Labour and Mines (ITM);

 • the union(s) having alone or together obtained at least 50 % of the votes during the last elections for the staff delegations in the businesses affected by the negotiation.